Vargnaar/ytd/README.md

 ```

 ## Latest Features:
+- Quality selection (Works but audio-only downloads show 4 "None" options.
+They all work as the same default quality)

 - Video renaming (It actually doesn't help to hide the second copy of LotR YTP 2010 collection effectively)

 - Printed output looking cleaner with highlighting and different colours (Banners just aren't wanky enough, now with bright red!)